WebAssembly/spec/ml-proto/README.md

-# WASM Interpreter
+# WebAssembly Interpreter

-This repository implements a prototypical reference interpreter for WASM.
+This repository implements a prototypical reference interpreter for WebAssembly.
 It is written for clarity and simplicity, _not_ speed (although it should be reasonably fast).
 Hopefully, it can be useful as a playground for trying out ideas and a device for nailing down the exact semantics.
 For that purpose, the code is written in a fairly declarative, "speccy" way.

 Currently, it can